 The depressive episodes of bipolar disorder can be especially difficult to get through.
 It may seem like the fatigue, feelings of hopelessness and loss of enthusiasm and motivation will never end.
 However, there are healthy choices you can make to ease the negative impact depressive episodes have on your life.

 Identify the warning signs that a depressive episode is coming and make time for self-care.
 Try to avoid the things that trigger your depression by journaling your experience.
 Use your journal to determine effective coping techniques and use those in the early stages of a depressive episode.
 Exercise is an excellent natural mood booster, so try to stay active when your energy levels allow it.
 Your body also needs fuel to run efficiently.
 Make sure you eat foods that have the nutrients that stimulate the neurotransmitters in your brain.

 If your depressive episode is overwhelming or you’re having thoughts of harming yourself, reach out for help.
 FHE’s qualified therapists can help you navigate your symptoms and develop an effective treatment plan.
 Trusted friends and family can give you the support you need to get through it.

-If you believe you’re suffering from bipolar disorder, our professionals at the Florida House Experience can help.
+If you believe you’re suffering from bipolar disorder, our professionals at FHE Health can help.
 Our caring counselors are available 24/7 to give you the tools to take back control.
 Contact us today and start your journey to wellness.